eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 In the code above, the first parameter, the`code`, is initialized with the `get_self()`, witch returns the contract account owner.
 The second parameter, the `scope`, is initialized with the `get_self().value`, which returns the same account value as the contract owner.

-Important to note is that the code above creates a `balances` object which is an accessor to the multi-index `balances` table, which is an address of the RAM storage space where the table rows/objects are saved.
+Important to note is that the code above creates a `balances` object which is an accessor to the `balances` table, which is an address of the RAM storage space where the table rows/objects are saved.

 ### Multi-index: Find in Table